mxcrawford/Mendix-AWS-IoT/README.md

 If you're streaking ahead, you can always try out the bonus activity

+This activity is an extension of the following workshop: https://github.com/mxcrawford/Mendix-AWS-Rekognition

 # Bonus 1

 ## Change your app and use it to detect celebrity faces!